The photonics industry in figures

 Member satisfaction

-OptoNet e.V. represents the interests of currently 121 stakeholders around the Thuringian photonics, in addition to companies, educational and research institutions, personnel service providers and other supporters.
+OptoNet e.V. currently represents the interests of 135 stakeholders in the field of photonics in Thuringia – including companies, educational and research institutions, personnel service providers and other supporters.

 The network offers these members a wide range of services in the form of networking and personal exchange, support in the promotion of technology and young talent, or the presentation of the industry at national and international level.